Biembeddings of Archdeacon type: their full automorphism group and their number: Non-isomorphic embeddings

 \end{thm} \begin{thm} Let $t\not\equiv 0\pmod{4}$ be a fixed positive integer and let $n$ and $k<n$ be as in Proposition \ref{ElencoResults} and such that $t|2nk$.
-Then the number of non-isomorphic biembeddings $\Pi$ of $K_{\frac{2nk+t}{t}\times t}$ such that: \begin{itemize} \item[a)] $Aut(\Pi)=\Z_{2nk+t}$, \item[b)] the faces determined by $\Pi$ have lengths multiples of $k$ strictly greater than $k$, \end{itemize} is, setting $v=2nk+t$, at least of
+Then the number of non-isomorphic biembeddings $\Pi$ of $K_{\frac{2nk+t}{t}\times t}$ such that: \begin{itemize} \item[a)] $Aut(\Pi)=\Z_{2nk+t}$, \item[b)] the faces determined by $\Pi$ have lengths multiples of $k$ strictly greater than $k$, \end{itemize} is, setting $v=2nk+t$, at least on the order of

 where the term $\left(1-O\left(\frac{1}{k}\right)\right)$ is strictly positive for any $k\geq 3$.

 Moreover, if $v$ is a prime (that can occur only if $t=1$), all these biembeddings of $K_{v}$ are $kv$-gonal. \end{thm}